 Marvel Comics tends to portray Hela, ruler of the Norse land of the dead, as a beautiful, seductive woman.
 In mythology, she's often portrayed as half-alive half-corpse.
 In some continuities, she still is half corpse.
 Her costume is enchanted to give her the appearance of healthy beauty.

-The recurring Crossroads Demon and Reaper may be in a different body every time, yet, somehow, they are always hot women.
+The recurring Crossroads Demons may be in a different body every time, yet, somehow, they are always hot women.
+Invoked, since they're specifically using those hosts to make their deals more palatable to their male clients, which is sealed with a kiss.

 The Twilight Zone had Satan turn up in several episodes, usually as a conniving businessman.
 But one episode, "Of Late I Think of Cliffordville", featured the Devil as played by Julie Newmar.
 She doesn't really try to seduce the protagonist, and, within that episode, she might simply be the Devil's usual form, but looking like Catwoman while bargaining for a man's soul has gotta count as an advantage.

 Touhou had, in Mystic Square back in the PC-98 days, the Goddess of the effective equivalent of Hell, Shinki.
-Not only a Designated Antagonist, since she had nothing to do with the calamity in the game, but also a (possible) Hot Shonen Mom of returning heroine Alice (canon isn't quite clear on that point).
+Not only a Designated Antagonist, since she had nothing to do with the calamity in the game, but also a (possible) mother of returning heroine Alice (canon isn't quite clear on that point).

 Narbonic, although justified in that the demon pulled the shape from Dave's fantasies.
 Further, it's later implied that the Devil herself is female.